silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/05_Rolling_Back_Pages.md

 3. Click the button ***Revert to this version***, once you have located the snapshot that you want to roll back to.
 4. The page will be rolled back to this version.
 Click the button ***Publish*** to make it live.

-[note]
+> [!NOTE]
-When a page is rolled back to the previous version, it is only rolled back in the backend CMS as a draft.
+> When a page is rolled back to the previous version, it is only rolled back in the backend CMS as a draft.
 To show the rolled back page on the public-facing website, it needs to be published.
-[/note]

 ## Comparing Snapshots